 - In a small bowl whisk together flour, baking powder, salt and crushed rose petals.
 Set aside.

-- In a larger bowl, using a hand mixer or stand mixer with a paddle mix cream cheese and sugar until smooth.
+- In a larger bowl, using a hand mixer or stand mixer with a paddle mix olive oil and sugar until fluffy.

-- Add olive oil, vanilla and rosewater into the cream cheese mixture and mix until smooth.
+- Add cream cheese, vanilla and rosewater into the sugar mixture and whip up until smooth.

 - Add the flour mixture into the cream cheese mixture until incorporated.